-Home to the largest Chinese community outside Asia, Manhattan’s Chinatown offers a rich and immersive cultural experience.
+Home to one of the the largest Chinese communities outside Asia, Manhattan’s Chinatown offers a rich and immersive cultural experience.
 There’s plenty to see and do, including exploring hole-in-the-wall eateries, historic landmarks and shops.
 The neighborhood’s central location and proximity to attractions like City Hall and SoHo make it an ideal place to stay.
 Here are the best hotels in Chinatown, New York.

-Hotel guests with R and R on their itinerary should book The Leon Hotel—home to 42 rooms and suites.
-Amenities such as blackout curtains, soundproof windows, and a Keurig coffee machine strike a balance between luxury and practicality.
-Sweeping views of the World Trade Center and Manhattan Bridge will make guests want to stay.
-For those who wish to explore the city, they’re in luck – Chinatown and the Lower East Side lie just outside the hotel’s doors.
+A sound night’s sleep is guaranteed at The Leon Hotel, despite the blaring traffic outside.
+Amenities such as blackout curtains, soundproof windows and a Keurig coffee machine strike a balance between luxury and practicality.
+Sweeping views of the World Trade Center and Manhattan Bridge will keep your nose firmly pressed against your window.
+And when you do wish to explore the city, you’re in luck – Chinatown and the Lower East Side are right on your doorstep.